-Estonia has no CFC rules.
-Still, all the payments to a person registered in a low-tax territory are subject to withholding income tax.
-Also, resident taxpayers are obliged to declare and pay income tax from their participations in persons in a low-tax territory.
+Additionally, all the payments to a person registered in a low-tax territory are subject to withholding income tax.

+Resident natural-person taxpayers are obliged to declare and pay income tax from their participations in persons in a low-tax territory.

-6 Taxation of Individuals / wts TAX LEGAL CONSULTING Social Security Contributions
+6. Taxation of Individuals / Social Security Contributions

-Individuals are subject to personal income tax and mandatory state social security contributions (SC).
+Individuals are subject to personal income tax (PIT) and mandatory state social security contributions (SSC).

-6.1 Residency rules
+6.1.
+Residency Rules